rockomatthews/cryptostarterapp/README.md

 3. Set up environment variables:

-Create a `.env` file with the following variables:
+Create a `.env.local` file with the following variables:

 ```
 # Database